 Marans are pretty quiet, disease-resistant, and are cold-hardy chickens that don’t require a lot of work.
 The hens lay chocolate-colored eggs (although how dark they are will depend on the individual chicken).
 They’re great layers producing approximately 250 per year.

 Rhode Island Reds

 Rhode Island Reds are another heritage chicken breed that’s pretty popular.
-They require little care (except for food, water, a clean coop, and vet care), but lay large brown eggs 4-5 times a week.
+They require little care.
+They pretty much just need food, water, a clean coop, and maybe vet care.

 Is it hard to raise chickens for eggs?

 No, but like any other pet, you need to ensure they’re safe, have access to food and water, and a clean home.
 They’re easier than dogs or cats because they can feed and water themselves (as long as you use a gravity feeder or a DIY chicken waterer that allows them to free-feed).
 And unlike dogs or cats, they don’t need to be let in and out of the house constantly.

 It you’re concerned about the work, it’s best to start with 3 hens, and a small coop.
 You can always expand and build a bigger coop later.
 Chickens will produce eggs if they feel they are protected and are in a healthy and spacious environment.
 As long as you provide this, they should prove no trouble to raise for eggs.

 A live chicken will on average cost around $3 to $30 depending on the breed and age of the chicken.
 Here’s some general guidelines:

 - Baby chicks: Starting at $1, averaging about $5

 - Started pullets (4 weeks – 16 weeks): About $15 – $25